engrit-illinois/handy-log-functions/README.md

 If specified, progress output is not logged to the console.

 ### -Loud
-_Note: This is an alternative to -NoConsoleOutput, see comments in the code and use one or the other_ Optional switch.
+_Note: This is an alternative to -NoConsoleOutput, see comments in the code and use one or the other._
+Optional switch.
 If specified, progress output is logged to the console.